CONTACT US: (Voice) 817-294-7446 (VP) 682-200-7148 (FAX) 817-294-7449

 There are a few specific factors:

 First Factor- The number of Qualified, Certified, Professional Interpreters is so low.
-The 2010 census lists America's total population as over 308 million.
-The number of Deaf and Hard of Hearing persons is estimated to be around 36 million.
-Approximately 8.5% of America's 308 million (about 26 million) depend on Sign Language for their communication or clarification needs.
-Comparatively, throughout the United States, the number of persons who hold certifications and are Qualified to interpret is estimated to be around 18,000.
+The 2023 census lists America's total population as over 340 million.
+The number of Deaf and Hard of Hearing persons in America is estimated to be around 48 million (per the National Association of the Deaf, NAD).
+Approximately 8.5% of America's 340 million (about 29 million) depend on Sign Language for their communication or clarification needs.
+Comparatively, throughout the United States, the number of persons who hold certifications and are Qualified to interpret is estimated to be around 20,000 (per the most recent ADA Conference).

 Texas has an estimated 6 million Deaf and Hard of Hearing persons.
 Approximately 2.5 million depend exclusively on Sign Language for their means of communication with approximately 1.5 million more who depend on it for clarification.
-Once again, comparatively, Texas has an estimated 1,525 Certified Interpreters.
+Once again, comparatively, Texas has an estimated 1,500 Certified Interpreters, with a little over 1,800 certifications issued .

 Locally, Dallas/Fort Worth and the seven surrounding counties are home to approximately 300,000 persons who depend on Sign Language communication.
 This area has: